ldcinventory/ldcgc-backend/README.md

 }
 ```

-These tokens let to call every endpoint that require authentication.
+Both headers are required to call the most part of the endpoints of the app.

 (**Temporary**) When calling to methods, you can skip the login and invoke using a special header `useMockedUser`, with one of these three possible values:
 - for an _admin_ user, `admin` value,
 - for a _manager_ user, `manager` value,
 - and for a _standard_ user, `user` value.

-**In the future**, we will provide refresh token to avoid accounts be disconnected after 24 hours (default time for a token to expire).
+**In the future**, we will provide **refresh token** to avoid accounts be disconnected after 24 hours (default time for a token to expire).

 ---